Wrongly convicted?

 Sometimes, innocent people plead guilty.
-Sometimes, innocent people are convicted for a judge or jury.
+Sometimes, judges and juries convict innocent people.

 In 2018, however, the Schmidt v.
 State opinion determined that under the Iowa Constitution, defendants have a right to make a “freestanding claim of actual innocence.”